aizenbaidya/web-103-prework-fall-2025/README.md

 * [x] You can view a random creator from the ones you've added
 * [x] Confetti effect upon successfully adding a new creator or updating an existing creator
+* [x] On the view all creators page, hover over one of the creators' grayed images (which turns into color upon hover) and click on the image to learn more about them
+* [ ] When deleting a creator, a modal pops up to confirm to delete that creator

 ## Video Walkthrough